Post-9/11 GI Bill

 The Post-9/11 GI Bill (chapter 33 benefits) is an education benefit program specifically for military members who served on active duty on or after September 11, 2001.
 Depending on an individual's situation, provisions of the program may include coverage of tuition and fees, a monthly housing allowance, a books and supplies stipend, Yellow Ribbon payments, college fund, rural benefit payments and transferability to eligible immediate Family members (Spouse and Children).

-In 2017 the President signed into law the Harry W. Colmery Veterans Educational Assistance Act also known as the “Forever GI Bill,” which will bring significant changes to Veterans education benefits.
-The law will allow more Veterans to use the GI Bill and more time to use it.
+In 2017 the President signed into law the Harry W. Colmery Veterans Educational Assistance Act also known as the “Forever GI Bill,” which brought significant changes to Veterans education benefits.
+The law allowed more Veterans to use the GI Bill and more time to use it.

 FALLS CHURCH, VA, December 7, 2023 - Are you enrolled in or eligible for a TRICARE Prime or TRICARE Select plan?
 During TRICARE Open Season, you may be eligible to change plans or enroll in a plan for 2024.
 It’s important to understand your plan options so you can choose the right coverage for your family.
 That’s because open season may be your only chance to change your plan for next year, unless you have a Qualifying Life Event.

 FALLS CHURCH, VA, December 5, 2023 - Have you reviewed your TRICARE coverage for 2024?
 Now is the time.
 Why now?
 Because TRICARE Open Season ends Tuesday, Dec.
 12. Open season may be your only chance to enroll in TRICARE coverage or change your health plan for 2024.